 Divorce & Separation

-The breakdown of a marriage can be one of the most traumatic experiences for a person.
+The breakdown of marriage via divorce & separation can be one of the most traumatic experiences for a person.
 It will raise all kinds of difficult questions and potential problems that will need resolving.
-We will help you answer those questions and guide you through both the practical and emotional problems you may face, however complicated and overwhelming they may seem.
+We will help you answer those questions and guide you through both the practical and emotional problems you may face, however, complicated and overwhelming they may seem.

-The undefended divorce procedure itself is in fact a simple paper exercise, particularly where both husband and wife have mutually agreed that the marriage has irretrievably broken down.
+The undefended divorce & separation procedure itself is, in fact, a simple paper exercise, particularly where both husband and wife have mutually agreed that the marriage has irretrievably broken down.
 The spouse applying for the divorce (the petitioner) is only able to present a divorce petition to the court after having been married for at least 1 year.
 They must prove to the court that the marriage has irretrievably broken down by relying upon one of 5 facts:

 1. Adultery by the other spouse (the respondent)

 2. Unreasonable behaviour by the other spouse

 3. Desertion for a period of 2 years or more by the other spouse